google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - Added new clip events for stream switching onSwitchFailed and onSwitchComplete
 Fixes:
 - fixed to dispatch onStart also when replaying the previous clip, now the JS controlbar again works when replaying
+- cuepoints were fired multiple times when there is a playlist with several clips.
+Issue #150.

 3.2.7
 -----